based on Reviews

 • Consequence:

-• Dosage according to blood level (no fixed dosages)
+• Dosage based on blood levels (no fixed dosages)

-• Consequences for prevention and preventive studies (!)
+• Consequences for prevention and for preventive studies (!)

-• with low blood levels, low bioavailability and
+• in cases of low blood levels, low bioavailability and

-General recommendations for the timing of intake of important micronutrients
+General recommendations for intake times of important micronutrients

 • Vitamins

-• Give fat-soluble vitamins as 1 dose (with meals)/Caution: Benfotiamine (vitamin B1) is fat-soluble!
+• Administer fat-soluble vitamins as one dose (with meals)/Caution: Benfotiamine (vitamin B1) is fat-soluble!

 • Minerals and trace elements